 - But if they can’t exercise self-control, let them marry; for it’s better to marry than to burn.

-- And to the men who were – and are – married,(57)“the men who were – and are – married” is an definite article + participle phrase in Greek.
-(See the BOS Bible translation theory and Principles page for explanation of rendering).
+- And to the men who are *married,6“the men who are *married” is an definite article + participle phrase in Greek.
 Nearly all translations change the gender of this (masculine) definite article + participle phrase at the beginning of the verse (changing it from “the men who are married” into the genderless “the married”).
-I command (not I, but the Lord) that a wife isn’t to be separated(58)“to be separated” is literal, as the Greek verb is a passive infinitive.
+I command (not I, but the Lord) that a wife isn’t to be separated7“to be separated” is literal, as the Greek verb is a passive infinitive.
 Nearly all translations change this verb to an active verb, often with the imperative sense (“must not separate from”), making the wife the active agent of the verb.
 In this word specifically, it can have reflexive force (“to separates herself” in some cases. from her husband.

 - But if she was indeed separated, let her remain unmarried or be reconciled to the husband.
 Also, a husband isn’t to divorce his wife.

-- For the unbelieving husband was – and is – made holy by the wife, and the unbelieving wife was – and is – made holy by the husband.
+- For the unbelieving husband has been made holy by the wife, and the unbelieving wife has been made holy by the husband.
 For otherwise your children are unclean; but now they’re holy.

-- But if the unbeliever separates himself,(61)“separates himself” is literally “is separated”.
+- But if the unbeliever separates himself,10“separates himself” is literally “is separated”.
 However, this Greek word can have reflexive force (himself/herself/itself) even in the passive voice. let him be separated.
-The brother or sister wasn’t – and isn’t – under bondage in such cases.
-But God did – and does – call you to peace.
+The brother or sister isn’t *under bondage in such cases.
+But God has called you to peace.

 Walk in Your Calling

-- Only as the Lord assigned to each; only as God did – and does – call each; so he must walk.
+- Only as the Lord assigned to each; only as God has called each; so he must walk.
 And I give instruction like this in all the churches.

-- Was someone called who was – and is – circumcised?
-He shouldn’t become uncircumcised.(64)“become uncircumcised” is one word in Greek, with a literal meaning of “to draw out/over”.
+- Was someone called who has been circumcised?
+He shouldn’t become uncircumcised.11“become uncircumcised” is one word in Greek, with a literal meaning of “to draw out/over”.
 Some Jews would use implements to stretch the foreskin so it would again cover the glans, thus simulating what an uncircumcised male would look like.
 This was done for multiple reasons, but one was to participate in the Olympic Games (in which competitors were traditionally nude).
-Was someone called while uncircumcised?
+Has someone been called while uncircumcised?
 He shouldn’t be circumcised.